nishant1800/First-project/README.md

-This is my firsr project of web development. with the help of HTML & CSS we creat a random project.
+This is my first project of web development. with the help of HTML & CSS we creat a random project.